Courses

 CMSC B399 Senior Conference

-An independent project in computer science culminating in a written report/thesis and oral presentation.
-Class discussions of work in progress and oral and written presentations of research results will be emphasized.
-Required for all computer science majors in the spring semester of their senior year.
+Seminar in computer science with regular oral presentations, weekly written reflections, and a final written report.
+Class discussions of foundational Computer Science research, oral and written presentations of research results will be emphasized.
+Required for all computer science majors in their senior year.

 Back to top